3lvir4/aoc2023/README.md

 - Part 2 was easier than part 1.
 Maybe biased because of the fumbling I mentioned.

 Day 3:
-- Learnt the existence of Regex.scan
+- Learnt the existence of `&Regex.scan/3`
 - Wasn't enough pragmatic at first trying to detect a symbol by using regex lol
-- Regex.scan is bonkers
+- `&Regex.scan/3` is bonkers